 The effect can mimic drought stress, even when rain or irrigation is plentiful.
 Heavier infestations result in loose turf that can be easily lifted from the soil and a spongy feeling underfoot, similar to freshly laid sod.

-Animals like skunks, raccoons and armadillos enjoy eating grubs, which might be beneficial if not for the unsightly holes they leave behind.
-To reach the grubs, the critters tear through the sod, rooting around in the soil on the hunt for their intended snack.
-Rather than trapping or killing hungry skunks, raccoons or armadillos, try treating the grubs instead.
+Animals like skunks, racoons and armadillos enjoy eating grubs, which might be beneficial if not for the unsightly holes they leave behind.
+To reach the grubs, the critters tear through the sod, rooting around in the soil on the hunt for their intended meal.
+Rather than attempting to control hungry skunks, racoons or armadillos, treating the grubs will likely prove more effective.

 Verify the Infestation

-If your lawn suffers from one or more of the previously mentioned issues, you can confirm the presence of grubs by inspecting a one-foot section of soil under the grass.
+If a lawn suffers from one or more of the previously mentioned issues, you can confirm the presence of grubs by inspecting a one-foot section of soil under the turfgrass.
 The day after a rain or irrigation, cut through the grass on three sides of a one-foot square with a shovel and roll the sod back.
 You may need to dig down about four inches or so, depending on the variety of grub.
 Sift through the soil thoroughly and collect, identify and count the grubs you find.

 All white grubs look similar with fat, nondescript whitish bodies, making identification difficult.
 If you’re squeamish, enlist a pro to help you identify and treat the grubs.
 If you don’t mind handling them, match the grub to the photos below, and closely follow the directions on the appropriate insecticide label.